ORANGE COUNTY PREMISES LIABILITY LAWYER

 According to CACI No. 1001.
 Basic Duty of Care, a person who owns/leases/occupies/controls property is negligent if he or she fails to use reasonable care to keep the property in a reasonably safe condition.
 A person who owns/leases/occupies/controls property must use reasonable care to discover any unsafe conditions and to repair, replace or give adequate warning of anything that could be reasonably expected to harm others.

-Determining duty of care in premises liability cases
+Determining duty of care in your cases.

 - Trespassers are individuals who enter a property without the permission of the owner.
 Property owners have no duty of care to trespassers they do not know are located on their property.